Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Introduction

 \section{Introduction}

-How can virtual objects shape our movements without scripting our actions or overriding our will?
-Current approaches in extended reality (XR) often fall into one of these two extremes.
-On one hand, motion guidance systems provide prescriptive feedback, directing users toward target movements with corrective cues \cite{Diller2024Visual,Elsayed2022Understanding,Yu2024Designa}.
-While effective for motor learning, this approach frames unprescribed motion as error, thereby constraining exploration \cite{Biele2022Human}.
-On the other hand, wearable actuation can treat the body like a puppet \cite{Saini_Pneuma_2024,Li_Huang_Patibanda_Mueller_2023}, through technologies like electrical muscle stimulation (EMS) that can directly control limbs or simulate forces to move the body \cite{Lopes2022Editorial,Patibanda2024Shared,Tamaki2011PossessedHand,Lopes2017Providinga,Lopes2015Impactob}.
-Such puppet-like control can achieve high levels of compliance and even improve performance, but it reduces agency and authorship of movement \cite{Shahu2022Would}.
-Between prescriptive guidance and puppeteering lies an alternative path, i.e., nudging, which we argue has the potential to shape action through suggestion rather than control.
+How can virtual objects shape our movements without scripting our actions or overriding our agency?
+At the intersection of \emph{movement computing}~\cite{Biele2022Human} and \emph{extended reality} (XR), prior work often sits at two extremes.
+On the one hand, motion guidance systems provide prescriptive feedback, directing users toward target movements with corrective cues~\cite{Diller2024Visual,Elsayed2022Understanding,Yu2024Design}.
+While effective for motor learning, this approach frames unprescribed motion as error, thereby constraining exploration~\cite{Biele2022Human}.
+On the other hand, wearable actuation can treat the body like a puppet~\cite{Saini_Pneuma_2024,Li_Huang_Patibanda_Mueller_2023,Faltaous2024Understanding}, for example by using electrical muscle stimulation (EMS) to directly control limbs or simulate forces~\cite{Lopes2022Editorial,Patibanda2024SharedFusion,Tamaki2011PossessedHand,Lopes2017Providing,Lopes2015Impacto}.
+Such puppet-like control can achieve high levels of compliance and even improve performance, but it reduces agency and authorship of movement~\cite{Shahu2022Would}.
+Between prescriptive guidance and puppeteering lies an alternative path: \emph{nudging}, which can shape action through suggestion rather than control.